SanderBeekhuis/workshop-git/slides/2_new_and_less_used_commands.md

 <!-- But starting your branch at the right spot may be better -->
 ---

-# closing notes
+# Closing notes

-- git status on command line
+- git status on the command line
 - aliases